 What Is Tenure?

 Getting tenure means a professor will obtain a permanent position at the end of an agreed period.
-The tenure-track system is quite new in Germany, but it is becoming more common as Bavarian universities strive to make positions more secure for early-career researchers, allowing them to plan ahead.
+The tenure-track system is quite new in Germany, but it is becoming more common as Bavarian universities strive to make positions more secure for early-career researchers.

 The Tenure Agreement

 Tenure-track professors are expected to make significant contributions to research and teaching.
-Your tenure agreement with the university outlines the conditions of your post, such as the contents of your portfolio and requirements like publications, teaching, or third-party funds.
+The tenure agreement outlines conditions of your post, such as the contents of your portfolio and requirements like publications, teaching, or third-party funds.

 The details of a tenure agreement will vary across disciplines and from institution to institution.
 To be awarded tenure, you must fulfill the conditions of the agreement and your professional portfolio must pass review successfully.

 If your career path has taken you to one of Bavaria’s research institutes, you probably know that advanced researchers often hold a joint position at a university, with shared responsibilities and duties.
 Indeed, many positions at Bavaria’s non-university research institutions are connected with a university professorship.
 Salaries for these positions are comparable to those of professors at universities.